 Moodo – Scents have an amazing effect on your brain and are a powerful way to start and end your day.
 Soothing lavender and chamomile help you relax and fall asleep, while scents like citrus energize you in the morning and eucalyptus boosts productivity.
 Jump-start your day by asking your assistant to use your smart home fragrance diffuser “when you wake up in the morning.”

-Nokia Sleep – This is a sleep sensing and home automation pad that slides under your mattress.
+Withings Sleep – This is a sleep sensing and home automation pad that slides under your mattress.
 How about choosing – “Adjust the room temperature to be optimal for sleeping when I get into bed.”
+Or even better – “Mute my phone when I get into bed”.

 Jawbone Up – Now a few years old, this nifty wristband monitors how you sleep, eat and move.
 Set it up to “log your sleep patterns” into certain apps and even “share gym check-ins to your Jawbone UP feed.”